Skip to main content

 Getting Started With Data Engineering and Data Science

-If you'd like to plot your path to starting a career in either roles, our guides are a great place to start:
+If you'd like to plot your path to starting a career in either role, our guides are a great place to start:

-If you'd like to delve straight into your learning journey, DataCamp has you covered.
-We have many courses that are ideal if you want to start learning data engineering.
+If you'd like to get straight into your learning journey, DataCamp has you covered.
+We have many ideal courses if you want to start learning data engineering.
 For example, DataCamp's Importing Data in Python and the Importing Data in R courses.
 Our Data Engineer Certification is another great option to prove to hiring managers that you have the required skills for an entry-level role.

 FAQs